ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 adults = intermediateDF.withColumn("AVG_MORTALITY", intermediateDF.AVG_DRG_MORTALITY.cast(DoubleType()))
 ```

-We handled any missing values earlier, so the next step just a pre-modleing check.
-Most algorithms do not handle missing data and will throw an exception -- requireing you to replace those missing values witt something.
+We handled the only missing values earlier, so the next step just a pre-modleing check that is good practice.
+Most algorithms do not handle missing data and will throw an exception -- requireing you to replace those missing values with something.

 ```python